-Level 0 Level 1 Level 2 Level 3 Level 4 Caretaker An employee whose presence is required on Premises for the protection (including the closing and locking and unlocking and opening) or convenient use thereof, and who may also have other duties in respect to the premises cleanliness or upkeep.
-A person employed for the greater part of their working time in cleaning work of any description on any Premises or in bringing into or maintaining Premises in a clean condition, whatever may be the nature of their other duties.
-Static Security Guard (Undertaking training) A person employed to safeguard Premises, or property on or about Premises, and who may be required to perform related functions for the purpose of effecting such safeguarding.
-Cook (non-trade) Means an employee without relevant trade qualifications and possessing the skills to perform the following indicative duties including: i Non-cooking duties in kitchen or food preparation area; ii Basic cooking duties; iii Responsibility for on-the-job training of kitchen staff of a lower level; and iv Cooking duties below those of a trade level employee.
+Level 0 Level 1 Level 2 Level 3 Level 4

+Caretaker

+Curctaker

+An employee whose presence is

+required on Premises for the

+protection (including the closing

+and locking and unlocking and

+opening) or convenient use

+thereof, and who may also have

+other duties in respect to the

+premises cleanliness or upkeep.

+Cleaner

+A person employed for the

+greater part of their working

+time in cleaning work of any

+description on any Premises or

+in bringing into or maintaining

+Premises in a clean condition,

+whatever may be the nature of

+their other duties.

+Static Security Guard Cook (non-trade)

+(Undertaking training) Means an employee without

+relevant trade qualifications and

+A person employed to safeguard possessing the skills to perform

+Premises, or property on or the following indicative duties

+about Premises, and who may including:

+be required to perform related i Non-cooking duties in kitchen

+functions for the purpose of or food preparation area;

+effecting such safeguarding. ii Basic cooking duties;

+iii Responsibility for on-the-job

+training of kitchen staff of a

+lower level; and

+iv Cooking duties below those of

+a trade level employee.

-Level 0 Level 1 Level 2 Level 3 Level 4 Cleaner Security Officer (Undertaking training) A person employed for the greater part of their working time in cleaning work of any description on any Premises or in bringing into or maintaining Premises in a clean condition, whatever may be the nature of their other duties.
-Securing, watching, guarding and/or protecting as directed, including responding to and attending to alarm signals, and required to patrol in a vehicle two or more separate establishments or sites.
+Level 0 Level 1 Level 2 Level 3 Level 4 Cleaner (Undertaking training) A person employed for the greater part of their working time in cleaning work of any description on any Premises or in bringing into or maintaining Premises in a clean condition, whatever may be the nature of their other duties.
+Security Officer Securing, watching, guarding and/or protecting as directed, including responding to and attending to alarm signals, and required to patrol in a vehicle two or more separate establishments or sites.
 Monitoring and responding to electronic intrusion, detection or access control equipment terminating at a visual display unit and/or computerised printout (except for simple closed circuit television systems).
 Operating a public weighbridge by a security officer appropriately licensed to do so.
 Monitoring and operating integrated intelligent building management and security systems, terminating at a visual display unit or computerised print out, which requires data input from the security officer.
 Cleaner using specialised equipment An employee performing the duties of a cleaner, who in addition is engaged for the greater part of the day or shift on any of following tasks, or a combination of those tasks: